 Not far from downtown, El Chapultepec (1962 Market St.; +1 303 295 9126) is a local institution, a tiny bar with live music (usually blues or jazz) nightly.
-It’s a not-to-be-missed attraction –-- “Grotty and brilliant!” raved one recent Aussie visitor -- that draws a mixed bag of punters.
+It’s a not-to-be-missed attraction -- “Grotty and brilliant!” raved one recent Aussie visitor -- that draws a mixed bag of patrons.

-The Cruise Room (1600 17th St.; +1 303 825 1107) at the Oxford Hotel dates to Prohibition times.
+The Cruise Room (1600 17th St.; +1 303 825 1107) at the Oxford Hotel dates back to the Prohibition era.
 Servers in bowties bringing superb cocktails help class up both you and your date.

 The Cherry Creek North area (bordered by East 1st Avenue, East 3rd Avenue, Josephine Street and Steele Street) is full of fashion boutiques, restaurants, galleries and other high-end independent stores.
 The nearby Cherry Creek Shopping Center (3000 E. 1st Ave.; +1 303 388 3900) houses the more familiar outlets, from Burberry to Saks, along with smaller, interesting boutiques.

 Cherry Creek North, 3003 East Third Ave, Denver, CO 80206; +1 303 388 3900